kiwiFaL/kiwifal.github.io/_posts/2025-05-18-derived-requirements-in-do-178c.md

 To avoid these issues, consider these best practices:

 ### 1. Consultative Design Process
-Before systems requirements are locked down and allocated to Hardware or Software items the Systems team should thoroughly consult with the Hardware and Software teams doing the actual implementation.
-This minimises derived requirements and gets the systems requirements closer to a set of functionality which can actually be implemented.
+Before systems requirements are locked down and allocated to Hardware or Software items, the Systems team should thoroughly consult with the Hardware and Software teams doing the actual implementation.
+This minimizes derived requirements and gets the systems requirements closer to a set of functionality which can actually be implemented.

 ### 2. Thorough System Requirements Analysis
 Before classifying a requirement as "derived," thoroughly review system requirements to ensure there isn't a higher-level requirement it could trace to.